Macaca fuscata fuscata

 At the Detroit Zoo

-The Japanese macaque habitat is home to seven females and three males, whose social structure is built around lineage.
+The Japanese macaque habitat is home to 10 females and two males, whose social structure is built around lineage.
 At the top of this matriarchal society are sisters Carmen, Laura and Griffin.
 They are the most-often groomed by the habitat’s other residents.
 The bottom rank includes Madeline and Lynda.
 These two spend the most time grooming the troop’s higher-ranking members.
 This helps establish and maintain the hierarchy among them.
-The females are joined by males Denny, Mirai and Haru.
+The females are joined by males Denny and Haru.
 Youngest in the group is female Jun, who was born in 2020 to parents Carmen and Haru.
 Hana, who was born in 2019, is Jun’s big sister.
 The Japanese macaques, also known as snow monkeys, can often be seen basking in the warm steam from their hot tub and entertaining guests with their playful antics in their habitat next to the lions.